-The Eastern Shore and the western Maryland highlands are both rather sparsely populated, with plenty of interesting and historic small towns and cities such as St. Michael’s, Ellicott City and Cumberland.
+The Eastern Shore and the western Maryland highlands are both rather sparsely populated, with lots of farmland and plenty of interesting and historic small towns and cities such as St. Michael’s, Ellicott City and Cumberland.

 And finally, Ocean City is Maryland’s beach resort, complete with boardwalk, amusement parks and lots of hotels lining the small barrier island on which it is located.

 Despite it being rather densely populated, Maryland has made numerous moves to protect its environment, and particularly the sensitive ecology of the Chesapeake watershed.
-For example, when I was a child in the 1980’s I distinctly remember a moratorium on the fishing of the bay’s rockfish (also known as striped bass) which lasted several years until stocks rebounded.
+For example, when I was a small child I distinctly remember a moratorium on the fishing of the bay’s rockfish (also known as striped bass) which lasted several years until stocks rebounded.

 Increased awareness of the issues facing the Chesapeake has had some impact, but pollution from pesticides and urban and industrial runoff continue to affect the Bay’s water quality.
 The dead zones persist and all marine life continues to suffer the consequences.
-The Bay is by no means beyond recovery, but like so many other natural environments in the world, far greater attention is necessary to allow it to regenerate and regain its health.
+The Bay is by no means beyond recovery, but like so many other natural environments in the world, far greater protective measures are needed to allow it to regenerate and regain its health.

 I guess I don’t need to say that outdoor activities on and in the water are in abundance!
 Pretty much, if you can name it, you can probably do it somewhere either on the Chesapeake Bay, on a lake, a river or along the Atlantic coast barrier islands and bays.
 I should also note that the water along the Atlantic coast gets relatively warm in summer, and the water quality is generally high.